Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/password-reset.md

 ### Step 2: Update the Password Locally 🔄

-Now, navigate to the `sage-open-webui` directory on your local machine.
+Now, navigate to the `sage-is-ai-ui` directory on your local machine.
 Update your password by replacing `HASH` with the bcrypt hash from Step 1 and `admin@example.com` with your admin account email, and execute:

 ```bash
 sqlite3 backend/data/webui.db "UPDATE auth SET password='HASH' WHERE email='admin@example.com';"